jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 ## Intro to Python
 During your first week, you'll work through the [Think Python](https://interactivepython.org/courselib/static/thinkcspy/index.html) Tutorial.
 Chapters 1 through 10 will prepare you for exercises 1 and 2 below.
 Complete the rest of the chapters before moving on to additional exercises.

+Optional: The [RegIT program](https://wikis.utexas.edu/display/training2020/7.+Python%3A+Syntax+and+Concepts) follows a different timeline with different materials and has a lot of detailed instruction.
+Check it out of there are some concepts that aren't making sense.

 ## Coding Exercise 1 - Substrings
 Assume s is a string of lower case characters.